OpusLearning/password-strength-checker/README.md

 ## Features
 - Checks if the password meets the minimum length requirement.
 - Verifies the presence of digits, uppercase and lowercase letters, and special characters.
-- Outputs the strength of the password as either "Weak" or "Strong".
+- Outputs the strength of the password

 ## How to Run the Script
 To run this script, you will need Python installed on your system.
 Follow these steps: